 Kidney trouble, including stones, will cause lower back pain.
 Another symptom is frequent urination or urge incontinence.

-Prostatitis or inflammation of the prostate can cause lower back pain and frequent urination or urge incontinence as well.
+Prostatitis or inflammation of the prostate can cause lower back pain and frequent urge to urinate or urge incontinence as well.
 Prostate cancer is also a cause of lower back pain and incontinence.

 Chronic health conditions such as diabetes and arthritis are other causes of lower back pain and urinary incontinence.